Home | Walking Holidays | Southern England | South Downs Way

 The South Downs Way starts at the ancient and historic city of Winchester and follows the northern crest of the chalk escarpment of the South Downs, all the way to the sea.
-Stretching for 100 miles through England’s newest National Park, to the seaside town of Eastbourne, this walking holiday offers a fabulous taste of this lovely rural area, with spectacular views, expansive fields, beautiful woodlands, picturesque villages and a good helping of history.
+Stretching for over 100 miles through England’s newest National Park, to the seaside town of Eastbourne, this walking holiday offers a fabulous taste of this lovely rural area, with spectacular views, expansive fields, beautiful woodlands, picturesque villages and a good helping of history.

 The South Downs Way is well marked and easy to follow.
 It is used by horse riders and cyclists, so is very accessible, with almost no stiles.
 It links many ancient and historic tracks, used by travellers and traders since the Stone Age.
 It is one of the easier National Trails, with few steep sections, apart from when the route drops down into river valleys, and for the descent to overnight stays in the pretty towns, villages and farms along the way.